 All we like sheep have gone astray; we have turned—every one—to his own way; and the LORD has laid on him the iniquity of us all.

-The lesson taught by Job’s test by Satan was meant not only for our benefit, but a lesson to the other heavenly hosts (angels) present at the time Satan challenged the reason for God’s faith.
+The lesson taught by Job’s test by Satan was meant not only for our benefit, but a lesson to the other heavenly hosts (angels) present at the time Satan challenged the reason for God’s faithfulness.
 It taught both the angels and us, that faith does not come from having worldly wealth, but a wealth of the Spirit.
 Remember, too, in John, that as soon as Jesus had received the Holy Spirit, he was tested by Satan in the desert.
 The reason why Jesus suffered, unlike Job, was to atone for our sins and to show us an example of obedience and faith to the Father in Heaven, ( 1 Peter 2:21-24):

 For to this you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps.
 He committed no sin, neither was deceit found in his mouth.
 When he was reviled, he did not revile in return; when he suffered, he did not threaten, but continued entrusting himself to him who judges justly.
 He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.